JobeMichael/lendico/README.md

-## Detail

-- For mocking, I am using mockapi.io
-- this app will look perfect even in small devices.
-- tests are included with good coverage.

 ### Deploy & Demo
 I have deployed this coding task in my github pages, you can check using below link.